unChaz/sci-fi-5e/srd/classes/scion.md

 ##### Tekcasting Focus

-You can use an arcane focus as a Tekcasting focus for your sorcerer tek skills.
+You can use an tekcaster as a Tekcasting focus for your scion tek skills.

 #### Sorcerous Origin